The introduction of the UP creates a new demand for consulting.

 Considerations

-In future, patent law will no longer be governed solely by national rules and the EPC, but also by provisions of European and international law.
+Patent law is no longer governed solely by national rules and the EPC, but also by provisions of European and international law.

-• A Unitary Patent offers uniform protection in all the participating member states.
+• A Unitary Patent offers uniform protection in all e participating member states.

 • It is possible to obtain enforceable injunctions enjoining infringers to cease and desist from infringing a Unitary Patent with effect for all the member states in only one single court procedure.